 Decorated in a grand colonial style, the 86 rooms and six suites have all the modern amenities and comforts that you would expect including television, air-conditioning and a mini-bar.
 The high ceilings and long, wide corridors add to the palatial feel of the hotel.
 Some of the suites have beautiful balconies and many of the rooms have fantastic views over the Nile and the majestic necropolis of the Kings.
 The hotel is perfectly located to enjoy the ancient delights of Luxor including the temples, River Nile and the Valley of the Kings.

 Sofitel Winter Palace has three restaurants, the 1886 serves fine gastronomic cuisine in a formal setting, whilst La Corniche serves an international menu.
-L'Oasis is a swim-up restaurant located in the center of the swimming pool.
+L'Oasis is a swim-up restaurant located in the centre of the swimming pool.
 Other amenities include two bars, a swimming pool, billiards table, table-tennis, volley ball court and stunningly landscaped gardens.

 When to visit